tkovs/correios-app/README.md

 ## Package tracking mobile application

-An *react native* app for package tracking.
-It allows you to track your packages sended by Correios and filter them.
+A *react native* app for package tracking.
+It allows you to track your packages sent by Correios and filter them.

 ### Features

 1. Manage your package tracking list.
-2. Filter the packages from list by *all*, *pending* and *delivered*.
+2. Filter the packages from the list by *all*, *pending* and *delivered*.
 3. Show the tracking steps for each package in the list.

 ### How to build